bobbigmac/xbox-reviews-complaint/README.md

 - Reported to [Microsoft Digital Safety](https://www.microsoft.com/digitalsafety/report-a-concern)
     - Received reply saying "unable to complete a review of your concern"
     - Submitted second report with more specifics in the details box
+        - Bluey (beas_iality/inc_st based 'reviews') "was not a violation of our terms."
 - Pending feedback prior to further escalation.
     - Received form reply redirecting to different department on a page that doesn't support complaints submissions
     - Received reply redirecting to irrelevant department again, and stating "I am unable to escalate the issue."